 You might choose a luxury escape with the kids, or even better, an opportunity to let the grandparents step in so the parents can have some well deserved ‘us’ time.
 There’s no better way to recharge for the year ahead than dining in restaurants with no children’s menu, having a drink or two and taking advantage of the rare opportunity to sleep in.

 Now you’ve decided what kind of holiday you’re keen to have, you’ll need to start booking and work out how you’ll pay for it.

 Taking out a personal loan to finance your holiday isn’t necessarily top of the list, but it can have significant advantages.

 As we approach Christmas, credit cards are getting a workout.
 Check your credit card limit to see if you have the funds available.
 Instead of increasing your credit card debt with high interest rates, explore finance options with lower interest rates.

 At Nectar, you can borrow money for your holiday.
 You can borrow between $2,000 and $30,000*.
 The loan has a fixed interest rate for its entire loan term.

 Managing upfront costs

-Flights and other travel can be significant upfront costs if you’re travelling as a family.
+Flights, ferries and other travel can be significant upfront costs if you’re travelling as a family.
 Last minute travel can be even more expensive.
-Check the terms of your accommodation, as significant deposits, or the need to pay in advance to secure your booking can impact your cash flow.
+Review your accommodation’s terms for any potential deposits or upfront payment requirements that may affect your available funds.

 Saving your cash for your day-to-day holiday expenses can be a better option for some people.